Association of Mary, Queen of Scots, and James VI: Inscriptions at Buxton

 Mary is said to have engraved inscriptions and heraldic devices on windows at her lodging in Buxton, now the Old Hall Hotel.
 The devices do not survive but were copied down.
 The inscriptions were copied in four columns and seem to relate to a large window in the great hall at Buxton.
 One has a flower with the Latin lines "Eadem de eodem.
 Unum quidem sed leonem".
-Literally meaning "from the same thes same, one indeed, but a lion", these and other verses appear to be reflections on Mary and her son as rulers of Scotland in 1582.
+Literally meaning "from the same the same, one indeed, but a lion", these and other verses appear to be reflections on Mary and her son as rulers of Scotland in 1582.
 A monogram "MCJS" may be their initials, accompanied with a verse referring to them as a pair.

+The "lion" motto also appears in lists of inscriptions found in Mary's apartments..
+In one of Mary's embroideries the motto accompanied a lioness and her cub.
+The emblem was mentioned in William Drummond of Hawthornden's 1619 letter to Ben Jonson describing Mary's bed curtains.
+Drummond identified the "big lyon and her young whelp" as Mary and James.

 Fontenay

 One version of Mary's plan was brought to Scotland by Albert Fontenay in 1584.
 He mistakenly thought the Chancellor of Scotland, John Maitland of Thirlestane would lend his support.
-James wrote to his mother that he was pleased with the choice of Fontenay, and would consent as soon as possible to "our association".
+James wrote to his mother in July 1584 that he was pleased with the choice of Fontenay, and would consent as soon as possible to "our association".

 Mary thought that Elizabeth would send her back to Scotland, driven by a climate of "extreme fear".
 Fontenay was optimistic about Mary's plans and opportunities, and in one letter wrote "jamais si belle", that the time was never so good as now.